Injector Characterization Lab

 Setup and Test Space

-Located midpoint between the Near and Far experimental halls, the Sample Delivery User's Lab serves as a setup area, a testing and training space, and as the stockroom for sample delivery components and hardware.
+Located midpoint between the Near and Far experimental halls, the Injector Characterization Laboratory serves as a setup area, a testing and training space, and as the stockroom for sample delivery components and hardware.
 A brief training session is required after which 24/7 badge access is granted.
 Specific equipment or bench space can be reserved in advance (please contact Area Manager Bob Sublett).
-Otherwise unreserved space is open to anyone with badge access.
+Otherwise unreserved and not-in-use space is open to anyone with badge access.

 Injector Testing stations